 On February 3rd we invited followers to join us for a dinner party, a large scale open world RPG performance and live music with Keiken, Suzannah Pettigrew, George Stone, Alberta Shearing, Haruka Fukao, Irene Joa, Sophie Merrison, 700ok, Jasper Golding and Timothy Crombie.
 The final RPG is the Last Supper, taking place inside the Temple of Google, our omniscient and omnipresent entity, in a microcosm reality comprised of four elements, ice, sand, smoke and plastic.
 All collaborated under the collective Keiken, strands will formed offering alternate dreams, whether you began training for the new update (Suzannah Pettigrew with soundscape by cktrl) or witnessed gifts for Google being carved from the bodies of obsolete objects (Alberta Shearing with soundscape by Staz Rybin).
 A beguiling atmosphere was constructed through video design and set design by George Stone and Tanny Cruz.
 Jasper Golding of 700ok, will form the soundscape with Tim Crombie through a field of unified impulse and decision making; as well as playing live Golding will present a new series of illustration works, dealing with the impulsive methods of google image search selection.

-Installation images by Callum Leo Hughes.
+Performance images by Callum Leo Hughes.
+Installation images by Suzannah Pettigrew.
 Thanks to Reece Owen and Dominant Namek.